 - ✅ Even Distribution: Over time, produces statistically accurate power output

-- ✅ No Harmonics: Preserves complete sine waves like traditional burst fire
+- ✅ No Harmonics: Preserves complete sine waves like traditional cycle stealing

 Limitations: